ll3N1GmAll/ATAT/README.txt

 Run all dependency checker options to install all necessary tools before submitting any issues!

 # ATAT
 Attack Team Automation Tool for automating penetration testing operations.

-Based on ezsploit by rand0m1ze.
-Durandal backdoor builder created by Travis Weathers (Skysploit).
+Interface and concept based on ezsploit by rand0m1ze.
+Durandal backdoor builder created by Travis Weathers (Skysploit); C code updated by ll3N1GmAll for newer gcc-mingw-w64-i686 compiler compatibility.

 v1.9.3.7
 Added support for GhostPack C# tools from SpecterOps (tool acquisition and setup only; full usage and autiomation features coming soon..)